DS-100/fa20/lecture/lec01.md

 - [code](https://data100.datahub.berkeley.edu/hub/user-redirect/git-sync?repo=https://github.com/DS-100/fa20&subPath=lecture/lec01/)
 - [code HTML](../../resources/assets/lectures/lec01/lec01.html)

 Welcome to Data 100, and to a new lecture format!
 The right column of the table below contains **Quick Checks**.
 These are required – they are worth 5% of your grade if you are an undergraduate – but are graded on completion, not correctness.
 A random one of the following six Google Forms will give you an alphanumeric code once you submit; you should take this code and enter it into the "Lecture 1" question in the "Quick Check Codes" assignment on Gradescope to get credit for submitting this Quick Check.
+You must submit this by **Monday, August 31st at 11:59PM** to get credit for it.

 <table>
 <colgroup>